AN EXEMPLAR OF GEORGIAN SPATIAL ORDERING

 The Back Drawing Room may be next to and associated with the Front Drawing Room but that does not give it second place in the hierarchy – that slot is for the Dining Room.

-The Dining Room still retains its buffet recess – an elaborate architectural composition, designed to accommodate the sideboard (or buffet) from which diners would be served (here a later door has been inserted at the back of the recess).
+The Dining Room still retains its buffet recess – an elaborate architectural composition, designed to accommodate the sideboard (or buffet) from which diners would be served. (see pic) (here a later door has been inserted at the back of the recess).
+In many later dining rooms the recess is reduced to a vestige indicated by a shallow bow or just the arrangement of the doors, therefore it is not the buffet recess (elaborate or vestigial) itself which gives the Dining Room its place in the hierarchy, it is shown by the details and the arrangement of the room:-

-Both the Front Drawing Room and the Dining Room have chimneypieces with a central carved cartouche.
-But that in the Back Drawing Room, although its chimneypiece is quite fine it lacks a carved cartouche.
+- Details: Both the Front Drawing Room and the Dining Room have chimneypieces with a central carved (or modelled) cartouche.
+But that in the Back Drawing Room, although it is quite fine, lacks a carved cartouche.

-In the Front Drawing Room every wall is arranged symmetrically.
+- Arrangement: In the Front Drawing Room every wall is arranged symmetrically (central chimneypiece; three windows; symmetrically arranged doors, including the later connecting doors; and the blank wall).
 In the Dining Room three of the four walls are arranged symmetrically, the odd one out being that with the door into the room.
-The Back Drawing Room on the other hand has only one symmetrical wall – that with the window.
+The Back Drawing Room on the other hand has only one symmetrical wall- that with the window.

 Curiously, hierarchy appears to have extended beyond size, symmetry and detail to the structure.
 The floor construction, in common with most Georgian buildings, comprises a system of primary beams and secondary joists.
-The beams are installed diagonally (which is sometimes found) however the ground and first floors have huge beams running the length of the house, each over 11.5m long and weighing more than 650kg.
+The beams are installed diagonally (which is sometimes found) however the ground and first floors have huge beams running the length of the house (see Pics) each over 11.5m long and weighing more than 650kg.
 Why were such unwieldly beams used when, as demonstrated by the upper floors, shorter lighter beams spanning the width of the house are just as good?
 The ground and first floor structures allow the floorboards to run parallel to the faces of the fireplaces.
-Somehow this feels more satisfactory than the floorboards running into the fireplaces – the arrangement on the other, lower-status floors.
-Surely this is the explanation.
+Somehow this feels more satisfactory than the floorboards running into the fireplaces – the arrangement on the other, lower- status floors.
+Could this be the explanation?